-The grains of cardamom capsules contain an essential oil, which has a sweet, spicy-hot aroma.
-They exude a fragrance of lemon, eucalyptus, sandalwood, rose and honey.
-This composition and diversity makes it something very special.
-Not only in Indian, but also in Arabic and Asian cuisine has cardamom been used as a seasoning for centuries.
+The grains of cardamom capsules contain essential oil, which has a sweet, spicy-hot aroma.
+In addition, they exude a fragrance of lemon, eucalyptus, sandalwood, rose, and honey.
+This composition and diversity make it something extraordinary.
+Not only in Indian but also Arabic and Asian cuisine, has cardamom been used as a seasoning for centuries.
 Its popularity continues to increase in our region because it offers such a wealth of taste.

 Cardamom in the Kitchen

-In India and Pakistan, rice is seasoned with cardamom pods.
+In India and Pakistan, they season their rice with cardamom pods.
 For this, some pods are put into the rice water and boiled.
 Flavored cardamom rice goes well with curry dishes.
 In Vietnam, it is an ingredient in PHO, a noodle soup with beef or poultry.
-Cardamom also goes well with fruit salads, chicory fish marinades and rice pudding.
-Cardamom is also very good at seasoning intense foods such as venison.
+Cardamom also goes well with fruit salads, chicory fish marinades, and rice pudding.
+Cardamom is also very good at intense seasoning foods such as venison.

 In Spice Mixtures

-It is a popular ingredient found in spice blends such as Curry , Masala, African Rub, Baharat, Berbere, Lamb Tagine, Melange Tahitienne, Pain d'épice, Raz el Hanout and many more.
-In Europe, the spice is used to bake gingerbread and speculaas cookies.
-In Arab countries the spice is used in Mahallebi, a milk pudding with cardamom.
+It is a popular ingredient found in spice blends such as Curry ,Tahiti spice blend, Masalas, Berbere, Baharat, Lamb Tajine, African Rub, Gingerbread Spice mix, Ras el Hanout and many more.
+In Europe, we use it for baking gingerbread and cookies.
+In comparison, Arab countries use it in Mahallebi, a milk pudding with cardamom.

-With cardamom you can also refine drinks very well.
-In India, you can spice Yogi teas or other black tea varieties with cardamom.
-In Germany, you can use it in mulled wine and in Arab countries in coffee.
-Also, try adding ground cardamom to a glass of warm milk sweetened with a teaspoon of honey or in cocoa.
+With Elettaria cardamomum, you can also refine drinks very well.
+For example, in India, you use it for Yogi teas or other black tea varieties.
+In Germany, you can use it in mulled wine and Arab countries in coffee.
+Also, try adding ground cardamom to a glass of warm milk sweetened with a teaspoon of honey or cocoa.